-Welcome to Sullivan County Community College (SUNY Sullivan), a small two-year community college that’s a part of the State University of New York system.
+Welcome to SUNY Sullivan, a comprehensive community college in the SUNY (State University of New York) system.
 We’re committed to helping you prepare for the future whether you’re getting your first job, transferring to a four-year college or university or enhancing your personal and professional skills.

 SUNY Sullivan provides programs and resources that educate, inspire, and empower students and the broader community.
 Through excellence in teaching and learning, we prepare students for a diverse and interconnected world, and we support positive economic and social change within Sullivan County and beyond.
 We model sustainable actions and promote socially, environmentally, and economically responsible citizenship through an overarching culture of excellence.